asbilim/devsplug-server/Documentation.md

 ### 6.2 Views

 - **ChallengeViewSet:** Handles retrieving challenges and solution submissions.

+  - `my_progress`: Get user's overall challenge progress
+  - `submit_solution`: Submit solution for a challenge (with language validation)
+  - `subscribe`/`unsubscribe`: Manage challenge subscriptions
+  - `check_subscription`: Check if user is subscribed to a challenge
+  - `check_registration`: Check if user has registered (submitted solution) for a challenge
+  - `my_subscriptions`: Get all challenges the user has subscribed to

 - **SolutionViewSet:** Manages user submissions.
 - **FollowViewSet:** Manages follow/unfollow requests.